elijah-villanu/CSC484-HighFidelity/README.md

 2) npm i to install dependencies
 3) npm run dev

+For best, experience, open in inspect mode and toggle on device view using dimensions for iPad Air zooming out to fit to window.

 ## Team Contributions
 * Issac
     1) Set up Figma for mockup of styles before coding